c-stone/hub-batch/README.md

 - By the post's Name
 - By the post's URL slug

-The CSV and JSON files will appear in the EXPORT folder in this project's directory.
+The CSV and JSON files will appear in the ___EXPORTS___ folder in this project's directory.
-You can edit the CSV in Excel, making use of find/replace to edit content in bulk.
-You will then have the ability to use this CSV to update all of the pages within.

 ### UPDATE
-To update pages in HubSpot, place a properly formatted CSV file in the IMPORTS folder.
+To update pages in HubSpot, place a properly formatted CSV file in the __IMPORTS__ folder.
-An example of a properly formatted CSV is provided.
+An example of a properly formatted CSV is provided (__coscontentexport-sample.csv__).
 All CSV files returned by this tool will also be in the correct format.
-If you make edits to a file in the EXPORTS folder, move it into the IMPORTS folder once you are ready to update the pages.
-The CSV file *MUST* contain the ID field, at least.
+If you make edits to a file in the __EXPORTS__ folder, move it into the __IMPORTS__ folder once you are ready to update the pages.
+The CSV file _MUST_ contain the ID field, at least.
 Any other fields are optional.

 Select the UPDATE option within Hub-Batch.
-You will then be asked to select a CSV file and then tool will begin updating the pages.
+You will then be asked to select a CSV file and the tool will begin updating the pages.
 The updates are saved in "[Buffer](http://developers.hubspot.com/docs/methods/blogv2/get_blog_posts_blog_post_id_buffer)".
 You can see the updates within your HubSpot portal, by editing any of the updated pages.
 You will need to use the publish portion of this tool to push your changes live.